NATO DIANA

 Benefits for Startups

-- Grants and Funding: All companies admitted to the accelerator receive a grant of €100,000, with the best ones eligible for an additional €300,000 in funding.
+- Grants and Funding: All companies admitted to the accelerator receive €100,000 of contractual funding, with the best ones eligible for an additional €300,000 in funding.

 - High-Quality Training: A comprehensive 6-month training program.